2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ![image](assets/fr/04.webp)

-After some research, if you decide to create a meet-up or community in the same (or nearby) city as an active meet-up that has been in operation for several months/years, you should know that this can create a form of competition; even if unintentional.
+After conducting some research, if you decide to create a meet-up or community in the same city (or a nearby one) as an existing active meet-up that has been in operation for several months or years, you should be aware that this can create a form of unintentional competition.
 Of course, since Bitcoin is decentralized, everyone is free to do as they wish.
 However, it is clear that **it is better to join forces as much as possible than to multiply neighboring communities; thus decreasing the impactful capacity of each**.

-In this sense, the following "convention" might help you decide on the issue: if there is no active Bitcoin community within 45 minutes of your location (say, in your car, for example), then it might seem relevant to create a new one.
+In this sense, the following "convention" might help you decide on the issue: if there is no active Bitcoin community within 45 minutes of your location (for example, while you are in your car), then it might seem relevant to create a new one.

 However, you are perfectly free to do as you see fit.